1. Home>

 PronounSpanishEnglish

-Ella / Él / Ustedalejarías/he would move, you (formal) would move
+Ella / Él / Ustedalejarías/he would move away

 Or use our app: